JasonDemoP/androidpokerappproj/README.md

 1. Run the project using: android studio ide

-2. download a emulator in android studio
+2. Download a emulator in android studio

 3. Open emulator and run the program